 El Cerrito has lots of parks and nature areas.
 The Ohlone Greenway is alongside the elevated BART tracks, and on the old Santa Fe Railroad right-of-way.
-When I moved to Berkeley in 1974, freight trains still ran though El Cerrito, Albany and Berkeley.
+When I moved to Berkeley in 1974, freight trains still ran through El Cerrito, Albany, and Berkeley.

 Got dogs?
 Be sure to take them to Pt.
 Isabel Dog Park at the end of Central Avenue where they run unleashed.
 No dogs but still love them?
 Take a stroll along restored marshlands with the best views of San Francisco, laugh at the antics of the 4-legged fur children, and treat yourself to a coffee at the Sit & Stay Cafe.

 Got (too much) stuff?
 Visit the beautifully designed El Cerrito Recycling and Environmental Resource Center … the most extraordinary recycling center I’ve ever seen.
-We bring our old magazines to the Exchange Zone, which also collects books, CD is, office supplies and old glasses.
+We bring our old magazines to the Exchange Zone, which also collects books, CDs, office supplies, and old glasses.
 You can drop off hard to recycle items such as batteries, computers, monitors, and cooking and motor oil in addition to paper, cans, and bottles.

 El Cerrito Homes for Sale